symblai/symbl-docs/docs/web-sdk/introduction.md

 ## Events / Callbacks

-Both the conection and audio stream objects have an [`on`](#startprocessingoptions-streamingapiconnectionconfig) method which can be used to subscribe to events and perform callbacks.
+Both the connection and audio stream objects have an [`on`](#startprocessingoptions-streamingapiconnectionconfig) method which can be used to subscribe to events and perform callbacks.

 ### Connection Events